 Both these particular members of Laundry worked extensively with Jubilee in the 1990’s as initiators, programme managers and project directors and thus have specialist knowledge of the source of the material and its provenance through their peers.

-Paul Lacey & Peter Wesolowski are our web experts.
-Each with over 15 years experience working in the creative arts & web industry, they works in all areas of web design, web development, e-strategy & online marketing.
-Paul began his career with Jubilee at the end of the 1990’s working on educational web sites and later set up his own web design collective alongside Peter.
-The collective is called The Dickiebirds Web Studio.
-Paul has worked on a number of web projects with Laundry – his web site is plmcreative.com.
+Paul Lacey is our web expert.
+With over 20 years experience working in the creative arts & web industry, he works in all areas of web design, web development, e-strategy & online marketing.
+Paul began his career with Jubilee at the end of the 1990’s working on educational web sites and later set up his own web design company.
+Nowadays Paul is a WordPress consultant, freelancer and Podcaster / Streamer.
+His website is https://paullacey.digital

 Ania Bas is an artist who creates situations that support dialogue and exchange, her work testing and exploring frameworks of participation.
 She is interested in the ways that narratives shape understanding, mythology and knowledge of places and people.
 Her works take forms of text, events, walks, performances, useful object and publications.
 She is co-founder of The Walking Reading Group on Participation and is an Open School East associate (2013-2014).
 She has worked with a number of galleries including Tate, Whitechapel Gallery, ICA, Yorkshire Artspace and The New Art Gallery Walsall.
 We originally met her on a project partnered by Jubilee Arts and the Institute of Polish Culture at Warsaw University in 2001.

 Ania worked with Rounds Green Library and Langley Lodge on storytelling based on reminiscences of play.